 Immunotherapy drugs may cause inflammation in different parts of the body which can cause serious side effects.
 They could happen during treatment, or some months after treatment has finished.
 In some people, these side effects could be life threatening.

-Your nurse will give you advice about the drugs you are taking, what to look out for when you are at home and numbers to call if you have any side effects.
+Your doctor, nurse ort pharmacist will give you advice about the drugs you are taking, what to look out for when you are at home and numbers to call if you have any side effects.

 Researchers continue to look at new and different combinations of targeted cancer drugs and immunotherapies to treat melanoma.
 Your doctor might ask you to have treatment as part of a clinical trial.